MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 EAST ROUTE:

-Enjoy the views from Roothaan.
-Your next route off of Roothaan leads you south, then east around the base of Roothaan.
-From here you can hike cross country down towards the Pack River, keeping an eye out for the trail you came up on.
+Enjoy the views from Mount Roothaan.
+Your next route off of Mount Roothaan leads you south, then east around the base of Mount Roothaan.
+From here you can hike cross country down towards the Pack River, keeping an eye out for the many trail cairns you came up on.

 EAST ROUTE:

-Enjoy the views from Roothaan.
-Your next route off of Roothaan leads you south, then east around the base of Roothaan.
-From here you can hike cross country down towards the Pack River, keeping an eye out for the trail you came up on.
+Enjoy the views from Mount Roothaan.
+Your next route off of Mount Roothaan leads you south, then east around the base of Mount Roothaan.
+From here you can hike cross country down towards the Pack River, keeping an eye out for the many trail cairns you came up on.

 OPTION #2: